 On 6 July, the US charged 22-year-old private Bradley Manning with disclosing the video.
-By then, Manning had gotten his hands on even more devastating information.
+By then, he had even more devastating information.
 Manning was an intelligence agent for eight months in Baghdad where he got hold of 250,000 secret state department cables from more than 250 US embassies and consulates.
 Manning told a friend how he did it: “I would come in with music on a CD-RW labelled with something like ‘Lady Gaga’ … erase the music … then write a compressed split file.
 No one suspected a thing … [I] listened and lip-synched to Lady Gaga’s Telephone while exfiltrating possibly the largest data spillage in American history.”
 Manning uploaded the copies to Wikileaks where Assange now had to determine what to do with them.
 They decided on staged disclosure aimed at maximising political impact.
 They entered agreements with The Guardian, the New York Times, Le Monde, El Pais and Der Spiegel to spread the data in reputable newspapers.

-The release was compared to Daniel Ellsberg’s Pentagon Papers to the New York Times and Washington Post in 1971 which outlines the US’s secret wars in Cambodia and Laos.
-Just as the then-Nixon administration was outraged by what it saw as a gross breach of national security, Barack Obama and his officials led the condemnation of the Wikileaks’ disclosures.
+The release was compared to Daniel Ellsberg’s Pentagon Papers to the New York Times and Washington Post in 1971 which outlined the US’s secret wars in Cambodia and Laos.
+Just as the Nixon administration was outraged by what it saw as a gross breach of national security, Barack Obama and his officials led the condemnation of the Wikileaks’ disclosures.
 Once again the denunciations had an implausible mixture of saying they were irresponsible while claiming they revealed nothing new.

 Right-wing hardheads in the US called for Assange’s execution while Pentagon officials searched for criminal offences he may have committed.
 Assange’s own paranoid lifestyle helped turn him into media darling with his sex life getting as many column inches in the redtops as his whistleblowing.
-His sex life indeed is proving a weak link as he faces extradition charges to Sweden for rape.
+His sex life is proving a weak link as he faces extradition charges to Sweden for rape.
 The issues his supporters face over these charges has led to an extraordinary campaign called “mooreandme” in which feminists are angry with Michael Moore and Keith Olbermann for the way they have downplayed the charges against Assange.

 Freedom of Information is a relatively new concept and it is not yet clear how much we want information to be free.
 As Clay Shirky notes human systems can’t stand pure transparency.
-In releasing all this information into the wild, Assange is challenge powerful notions of what it means to have secrets.
+In releasing this information into the wild, Assange is challenging powerful notions of what it means to have secrets.
 He has turned the read-write-web into a powerful democratic tool though to what ends no-one can really tell yet.